ArmandoMoraValles/ping-pong/README.md

 <h3>Test the project</h3>
 <p>In the project you will find the necessary tests to check the operation of all endpoints.
 Just type the command "npm test" in your terminal (make sure that the terminal is in your project folder).</p>
 <p>You can also run 'nodemon index.js' command to open the backend server.
-The following urls will be available in the project</p>
+The following urls will be available in the project, i recommend testing them using postman</p>
 <ul>
   <h2>Get routes</h2>
   <li>http://localhost:3000/api/getTopPlayers</li>